 Unused gift cards go without saying, but its also helpful to pack your used Disney gift cards with you.
 If you need to initiate a refund and previously used a gift card for payment, your funds will be reimbursed onto the gift card you used.

 What other items do you find helpful when packing for Disney World?
-Leave a comment – I’d love to hear from you!
+Leave a comment below!

 READ MORE DISNEY POSTS